KeepsItCrypt0/Xbond/README.md

 Accessible Entry and Exit:

-• Users can issuethemselves xbond during the 90-day issuance period with a reasonable minimum deposit (10 PLSX).
+• Users can issue themselves xbond during the 90-day issuance period with a reasonable minimum deposit (10 PLSX).

 • A liquidity pool is created by contract that allows for user's to take advantage of discounts or premiums.